Carbsta/triangle-agency-obsidian/The Icebreaker - Downtime.md

 ### Time Spent

-[[Kaeleigh "K" Merel]] spending time with [[Mickey]] - increasing connection for the first time.
+[[Kaeleigh Merel]] spending time with [[Mickey]] - increasing connection for the first time.
 What does Mickey need from K for a change?

 [[Destiny Summer]] spending time with [[Ice Cream Shop Boss - Randal Ballad]] - increasing connection for the first time.
 What does Randal want to congratulate Destiny about?